WalletScrutiny/WalletScrutinyCom/_android/jp.paddle_inc.bitstock.md

 > You can get Bitcoin through online shopping through BitStart and answering questionnaires.
 > There is no need to open a virtual currency account.

 Users can earn "bitcoins" by participating in site activities such as reading through educational material, online shopping or answering questionnaires.
-Again, it is not possible to send bitcoin to the service, but through user participation, users can earn bitcoin (represented or real bitcoins).
+Through user participation, users can earn bitcoin (represented or real bitcoins).
 These are then stored on the service and can be withdrawn after a threshold.

-We previously determined this app to not have a bitcoin wallet, we are now revising it to state that this app **cannot send or receive bitcoins**.
+Again, it is not possible to send bitcoin to the service.
+Bitstart still **does not truly function as a wallet** due to users being unable to deposit BTC in this app at all.

 ## Old Review 2021-10-21

 **Note:** This app known as bitstock on Google Play is known as BitStart elsewhere on its web properties.
 [Paddle](https://play.google.com/store/apps/dev?id=9139612144910094193), the Japanese developer, [Paddle Inc.](https://play.google.com/store/apps/dev?id=9139612144910094193), seems to have failed to integrate the branding on their app.

 **Note**: The app is also in Japanese with no translation.
 We will contact the developers via email as they don't seem to have a twitter account.